-This document, 'Re-Value Communication, Dissemination and Exploitation Plan 1' presents the first plan for how the Re-Value partnership will strategically maximise the impact of the project.
-It presents the communication strategy for the overall project.
-Individual plans for local communication and outreach strategies in each Re-Value City are currently being drafted and will supplement this report once published.
+This document, 'Re-Value Communication, Dissemination and Exploitation Plan 2,' presents the continued plan for how the Re-Value partnership will strategically maximise the impact of the project.
+It presents the communication strategy for the overall project, first submitted in the first version of the CDE Plan1, with selected updates in this document which is an update of the original CDE plan.
+Individual plans for local communication and outreach strategies in each Re-Value City2 are available on the Re-Value website to supplement this report.